Skip to main content

 Protesting Pitch Count Violations

-• All protests of pitch count violations must happen during the game, and only apply to the current pitcher.
-No protests will be considered once a game has concluded, or on pitchers that have already been removed from the mound.
+• All pitch count protests must happen during the game and may only apply to the current pitcher.

 Pitch Count Tracking